 Australian based with an international focus, here at GoodThing Productions, we develop and produce projects with a clear pathway to audience.

 Too much of a good thing can be wonderful.Mae West

-Virginia Whitwell is a highly experienced film practitioner and producer having been in the industry for over twenty years.
-She is the Head of Production and Partner at Good Thing Productions after five years as Head of Production at Madman Production Company.
-She has co-produced and produced many scripted and factual projects including That Sugar Film, Save Your Legs!, A Month Of Sundays and All For One.
-Hailing from the UK, as a freelancer she worked on numerous productions all over the world.
+Virginia Whitwell is a highly experienced producer having been in the industry for over twenty five years.
+She is the Head of Production and Partner at Good Thing Productions after being Head of Production at Madman Production Company.
+She has produced many award winning scripted and factual projects including Nitram (Justin Kurzel), Nude Tuesday (Armagan Ballantyne), The Australian Dream (Daniel Gordon), 2040 (Damon Gameau).
+Hailing from the UK, she has worked on numerous productions all over the world.
 Her extensive production experience includes projects for Warner Bros, HBO, Lucasfilm, EON, 20th Century Fox and Universal.

 Charlotte started her career in the UK and over the course of a 15-year career worked with BBC, History, Discovery, National Geographic and PBS.
 Since relocating to Australia she has worked as a Producer and Production Executive and as of 2022 became Head of Factual at GoodThing Productions.